Locksmith

 I had to replace my ignition, keys and all.
 Original key was broken, can i get a key for the doors only without the original?

-Asked by Dg almost 9 years ago
+Asked by Dg about 9 years ago

 Absolutely.
 If you still have the pieces to your original broken key, they can cut you a new one off of that, otherwise make one from a door/glove box lock, depending on the car.